map5nl/map5topo.nl/docs/src/create/data.md

 ```

 Takes about 40h.
 About 1370 DTM tiff files per resolution.
-But we'll have clean TIFF input files.
+But cleaned and lossless compressed TIFF input files are produced.
 Only needed once.
-Hillshade and Contour are separate
+Hillshade and Contour generation are separate
 steps using the result of this step.

-Melding, sommige bestanden.
-Hopelijk alleen met afronding te maken.
+Some warnings, possibly rounding issues (?).

 ```
 Warning 1: The definition of geographic CRS EPSG:4289 got from